Badri Khamenei

 In 1995, she returned to Iran, but remains alienated from Ali Khamenei.

 In December 2022, amid Mahsa Amini protests, she criticized her brother's rule and his "despotic caliphate".
 In an open letter, she also hoped to see him overthrown.
 "The regime of the Islamic Republic of Khomeini and Ali Khamenei has brought nothing but suffering and oppression to Iran and Iranians," she wrote.

 Family

 Badri Khamenei's husband was Ali Tehrani (1926–2022), an Iranian Shia Islamic theologian and writer.
 He fled to Iraq in 1984.
 After returning to Iran, he spent 10 years in prison.

-Her daughter, Farideh Moradkhani, the supreme leader’s niece, was arrested in November 2022 after going to a prosecutor’s office following a summons.
+Her daughter, Farideh Moradkhani, the supreme leader's niece, was arrested in November 2022 after going to a prosecutor's office following a summons.

-Her son Mahmoud Moradkhani is based in France and was the one shared both his sister's video criticizing the regime and their mother's criticism of the regime in December 2022.
+Her son Mahmoud Moradkhani is based in France and was the one who shared both his sister's videos criticizing the regime and their mother's criticism of the regime in December 2022.